 Avoiding these markets further increases the costs of battery production which ultimately makes the EV more expensive.

-Financial Condition of startup Electric Vehicle and battery manufacturers
+Financial Condition of startup Electric Vehicle and Battery Manufacturers

 According to the WSJ article written by Amrith Ramkumar and Shane Shifflett on 12/19/2023 entitled “These Tesla Wannabes Are Running out of Road,” “At least 18 EV and battery startups that went public in recent years were at risk of running out of cash by the end of 2024 as of their most recent financial filings.”
 Three additional companies have already filed for bankruptcy.
 The article reports the median stock among companies that the WSJ followed declined 80% from its market debut.
 Participation by potential investors would require a capital infusion and a change in market trend.